January 15, 2016 | Marianne

 In 1925, a sailboat named Bernida wins the inaugural Port Huron to Mackinac Race.
 She wins again in 1927.
 But then for decades the boat is neglected and passed from owner to owner.
 In 2012 with new owners, the ship once more enters the race and wins.

 Explore what would happen if all of the water drained from the Great Lakes and what their lake floors might look like under all that water.

 When Grandad comes to live with David and his family on the island of Grosse Ile, he and David enjoy sharing the wonders of the natural world.

-Presents for each letter of the alphabet something associated with the state of Michigan, from "apple blossom" to "Detroit Zoo.".
+Each letter of the alphabet is presented in association with something related to the state of Michigan, from "apple blossom" to "Detroit Zoo."

 Having inadvertently traveled to the big city, four chickens are frightened by the strange noises, strange food, and strange animals they encounter.

 When Brewster, a prize-winning rooster, suddenly begins crowing at the most unexpected times, the family tries to figure out what is causing his problem.